ray-project/ray/doc/source/development.rst

 Testing locally
 ---------------
-Suppose that one of the tests (e.g., ``runtest.py``) is failing.
-You can run that test locally by running ``python test/runtest.py``.
+Suppose that one of the tests (e.g., ``test_basic.py``) is failing.
+You can run that test locally by running ``python -m pytest -v python/ray/tests/test_basic.py``.
 However, doing so will run all of the tests which can take a while.
 To run a specific test that is failing, you can do

 .. code-block:: shell

  cd ray
- python -m pytest -v test/runtest.py::test_keyword_args
+ python -m pytest -v python/ray/tests/test_basic.py::test_keyword_args

 When running tests, usually only the first test failure matters.
 A single test failure often triggers the failure of subsequent tests in the same